 The best-case scenario is to talk to someone you trust, who won’t judge you, and who is a good listener.
 Know anyone in your life that fits that description?
 Great!
 Talk to them.

-Maybe it’s a spouse, a friend, a parent, a sibling.
+Maybe it’s a spouse, a friend, a parent, or a sibling.
 They’ll feel grateful and loved by the fact that you felt comfortable coming to them.
-And you don’t even need to talk about exclusively about your burnout issue.
+And you don’t even need to talk exclusively about your burnout issue.
 Just have a good time chatting about whatever.